Cecil Hoskins: Death and legacy

 Hoskins died at his home at Moss Vale on 8 March 1971.
 His wife Dorothy died in 1982; she and her sister Madge both lived long enough to attend the fiftieth anniversary of the Hoskins Memorial Church at Lithgow.

 His main legacy was the relocation of the steel industry from Lithgow, to Port Kembla, where in due course it was to thrive, albeit by then no longer under Hoskins family control.
 The sheet mill that has caused Hoskins so much pain was taken over by Lysaght in 1936, and was soon producing successfully.
 Lysaght later replaced it by a larger new plant.
 The expansion would lead Lysaght to concentrate its production of sheet steel at Port Kembla, a decision that would lead in turn to expansion of the neighbouring AI&S steelworks.
 Port Kembla both outgrew and outlived its rival plant at Newcastle and, now owned by BlueScope, is still the largest steel producer in Australia.
 Hoskins' company was also the first to attempt to exploit the iron ore resources of Western Australia, which have since become the basis of an immense export industry.

 Hoskins is remembered by the Cecil Hoskins Nature Reserve, and his passion for landscape gardens resulted in a number of notable surviving gardens and parks.

 Hoskins authored a book, The Hoskins Saga', about his family.
 In significant parts of his book, he is spoken of in the third person, except when he is narrating events in which he was involved in a personal sense.
 It conveys little of his personal feelings, about his own life and work.
 It fails to even mention the infamous sheet mill and as well glosses over the critical period prior to the merger with BHP.
 The book was compiled with much input from a manager at Port Kembla, Augustus 'Gus' Parish (1912–1967), and Hoskins' long-term secretary, Bessie Foskett.
 However, it does provide a unique and detailed description of iron and steel making at Lithgow, as it was in the years immediately after the Hoskins took control.
 His son Donald's book, The Ironmaster, presents a franker view of Hoskin's time and the family's involvement in the steel industry.
 Donald Hoskins left an extensive collection of material on that subject matter.

 The Kembla Building, for a decade the headquarters of Hoskins' business, in Sydney, was demolished in 1978.

 The old Hoskins 36-inch mill at Port Kembla continued working into the early 1980s—still with one of its stands being driven by a massive Galloway steam engine—until rail and structural steel production were consolidated, at the Whyalla Steelworks in South Australia.
-Apart from the old No.1 Merchant Mill and some old buildings in the steelworks, it was one of the last surviving relics of the Hoskins' years.
+Apart from the old No.1 Merchant Mill, a preserved steam locomotive (Wallaby), and some old buildings in the steelworks, it was one of the last surviving relics of the Hoskins' years.